codahale/shamir/README.md

 ### Splitting secrets

-Splitting a secret woparts encoding the secret as the constant in a random polynomial of `K` degree.
+Splitting a secret works by encoding the secret as the constant in a random polynomial of `K` degree.
 For example, if we're splitting the secret number `42` among five people with a threshold of three (`N=5,K=3`), we might end up with the polynomial: